cniruss0727/225-Team-Bien-MAC-cam/README.md

 ## 11.12
-Created prototype(buttons, default live cam, 1 filter)
+* Created prototype(buttons, default live cam, 1 filter)

 ## 11.17
 * Fixed tab
 * Fixed Face Tracker
 * Find materials for mac themed filters

+## 11.19
+* All the buttons are ready(need better materials)
+* The face recognition filter is working
+* The sticker function has some bugs
+* MAC Color Scheme filter is working
+* Need to solve RAM issue